-We are a collaborative Bay Area practice of two certified nurse midwives and one OBGYN physician committed to serving the obstetrical and gynecological needs of women across their lifespan.
+We are a collaborative Bay Area practice of a certified nurse midwife and an OBGYN physician committed to serving the obstetrical and gynecological needs of women across their lifespan.

-Our midwives support pregnancy and birth as normal events by minimizing technological interventions, while our physician specializes in care for the more complex medical situations that may arise.
+Our providers support pregnancy and birth as normal events by minimizing technological interventions, while our physician specializes in care for the more complex medical situations that may arise.

 The midwifery model of care includes providing well woman care that is comprehensive and emphasizes education.